solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-09-06-AI-Full-Chat-Application/docs/deployment.md

  Deployment type | Description | When to use
 --- | --- | ---
 [Standard](./deployment-standard.md) | Use the local development environment to deploy the solution to an Azure subscription. | Best suited for situations where the flexibility of a full development environment is required (e.g. to customize the solution) and a local development environment is available.
 [Cloud Shell](./deployment-cloudshell.md) | Use Azure Cloud Shell to deploy the solution to an Azure subscription. | Best suited for quick deployment.
-All you need is an Azure subscription and a browser.
+An Azure subscription and a browser is required.
 However, this does require additional setup steps.
 For more information see, [Prepare Cloud Shell Setup](./deployment-cloudshell-setup.md)
-[Azure VM](./deployment-azurevm.md) | Use an Azure VM to deploy the solution to your Azure subscription. | Best suited for situations where you need the flexibility of a full development environment (e.g. to customize the solution) but you do not have a local development environment available.
+[Azure VM](./deployment-azurevm.md) | Use an Azure VM to deploy the solution to an Azure subscription. | Best suited for situations where the flexibility of a full development environment is required (e.g. to customize the solution) but a local development environment is not available.
 The Azure VM deployment type requires additional setup steps.
-If you are involved in managing the infrastructure that enables Azure VM deployments for a team, see [Prepare Azure VM Setup](./deployment-azurevm-setup.md) for more information.
+If involved in managing the infrastructure that enables Azure VM deployments for a team, see [Prepare Azure VM Setup](./deployment-azurevm-setup.md) for more information.

 ## Deployment validation